emstlk/emstlk.github.com/resume.md

 ------

 * Very experienced with Scala, Java
-* Know well Finagle, Akka, Postgresql, HBase, Hadoop, AWS
+* Know well Finagle, Akka, Netty, Postgresql, HBase, Hadoop, AWS
 * Also have some experience with Cassandra, Play, ScalaFx, JavaScript, WebRTC
 * Other things like bash, git, sbt etc